1840 Fiji expedition: Discoveries of the science team

 James Dwight Dana the team's geologist made a titanic discovery in his field.
-He proved Charles Darwin's theory of subsidence, which Darwin had spoke about publicly, but was formally addressed in his book The Structure and Distribution of Coral Reefs.
+He proved Charles Darwin's theory of subsidence, which Darwin had spoken about publicly, but was formally addressed in his book The Structure and Distribution of Coral Reefs.
 In the theory of subsidence after a volcanic Island is formed and after a lengthy period of time a fringing reef forms along the edges or "fringes" of the Island.
 After that and given more time the Island begins to erode and sink and a lagoon begins to form around the island and the fringing reef becomes a barrier reef.
 Then after further erosion and sinking over time the island sinks into the sea and only the reef and lagoon it forms remains becoming an atoll.
 Darwin at first thought he could not adequately prove his theory, but Dana proved it by finding all 3 stages of reef formations on the islands of Cicia, Matuku, and Nanuku.

 Doctor John L. Fox one of the Ex.
 Ex.'s surgeons was able to study a number of local diseases endemic to Fiji on Ovalau, as well as the natives methods for treating them.
-One of these diseases included a disease the Fijians of the time called "dthoke" which has similarities to both lupus and yaws, and may mistaken for secondary stage syphilis.
+One of these diseases included a disease the Fijians of the time called "dthoke" which has similarities to both lupus and yaws, and may be mistaken for secondary stage syphilis.
 Another was a Fijian form of influenza called the "dandy cough" that the natives believe spread and mutated through contact with contact from white people, or as the Fijian's called them "Papalangi".
 Fox believed this influenza may have come from an influenza epidemic that had spread in the USA a few years before the Ex.
 Ex. had arrived in Fiji.
 Fox recorded reports from many local whites that about a tenth of the Fijian population had died during that time.